-- ACA pre-defined draft project areas for Arizona's BEAD program deployment projects throughout the state. - The application portal provides a dropdown list of project areas along with the cost estimation for each area - Based on the Applicants' selection of the project area(s), the application portal will automatically reflect the following: - Total number of BEAD Eligible BSLs included in the Project Area - Total number of Unserved Locations - Total number of Underserved Locations - Total number of eligible CAIs Locations - From the list of eligible CAI locations included based on the selected project area, Applicants must provide the number of eligible CAIs proposed to be served in the selected Project Areas.
+- ACA pre-defined draft project areas for Arizona's BEAD program deployment projects throughout the state. - The application portal provides a dropdown list of project areas along with the subsidy available/ reference price for each area - Based on the Applicants' selection of the project area(s), the application portal will automatically reflect the following: - Total number of BEAD Eligible BSLs included in the Project Area - Total number of Unserved Locations - Total number of Underserved Locations - Total number of eligible CAIs Locations - From the list of eligible CAI locations included based on the selected project area, Applicants must provide the number of eligible CAIs proposed to be served in the selected Project Areas.

-Based on the proposed technology solutions in the selected project area, Applicants will be required to submit the Project Area file with the proposed technology breakdown for each BSL for Part A-100% fiber-based deployment and/or Part-B - Fiber, reliable, and alternative technologies.
+Based on the proposed technology solutions in the selected project area, Applicants will be required to submit the details of the proposed technology breakdown for each BSL and CAI for Part A1/A2-100% fiber-based deployment and/or Part-B - Fiber, reliable, and alternative technologies in the Project Financials Workbook for each technology type.